The all-new 2022 Corolla is ready to give you an experience that you can see and feel.

 Overall, front and rear suspension friction has been reduced by 40 percent.
 Newly developed shock absorbers have been tuned to provide optimal damping force for dynamic handling and stability with exemplary ride comfort.

 The 2021 Corolla sedan features eight standard airbags and Toyota’s Star Safety System, which includes Enhanced Vehicle Stability Control, Traction Control, Electronic Brake-force Distribution, Brake Assist, Anti-lock Braking System, and Smart Stop Technology.
 All Corolla models come equipped with a standard backup camera.

 Toyota Safety Sense 2.0

 LDA (Lane Departure Alert) with Steer Assist: Provides the driver with audible and visual warnings (vehicle positioning warning image shown in the Multi-Information Display) and, if necessary, is designed to provide steering assistance if it determines the possibility of deviation from the driving lane.
-It is also designed to detects vehicle sway (excess weaving within the driving lane) that might indicate driver distraction, inattention or drowsiness.
+It is also designed to detect vehicle sway (excess weaving within the driving lane) that might indicate driver distraction, inattention, or drowsiness.